4sh/datamaintain/README.md

 [![CircleCI](https://circleci.com/gh/4sh/datamaintain.svg?style=shield)](https://circleci.com/gh/4sh/datamaintain) ![GitHub](https://img.shields.io/github/license/4sh/datamaintain)

 Your colleague added a column in the database without telling it to you and now nothing works ?
 Classic.
 To avoid this, use Datamaintain!
 This Kotlin library  helps maintaining consistency between data and code : it runs the new scripts added and tracks the scripts runned.
 According to your needs you may :
-- [Use it as a dependancy in your Java or Kotlin server](docs/asdependancy.md) : really handy to collaborate,
+- [Use it as a dependency in your Java or Kotlin server](docs/asdependency.md) : really handy to collaborate,
 - [And/or use the Command Line Interface (CLI)](docs/withcli.md) : enables more control when deploying.

 It is also a complete toolbox, [discover all the features !](README.md#Overview-of-the-features)